scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 We maximize the *log* of the a posteriori probability as the objective function which is equivalent to :ref:`eq-map`.
-Dropping terms that don't depend on :math:`\theta`, we write the cost function as follows:
+Dropping terms that do not depend on :math:`\theta`, we write the cost function as follows:

 .. math::
    :type: align